kashitamang/city-builder/README.md

 ✅ find sound effects
 ✅ download to assets
 ✅ embed in html
--style with css and tun visibility on and off on 'click' of apocalypse -keep track of number of changes
+✅ style with css and tun visibility on and off on 'click' of apocalypse